-As part of the high-ranking Erasmus University Rotterdam, the Institute for Housing and Urban Management and Development Studies (IHS) offers considerable resources and well-established international research infrastructure.
-Together with IHS' partner universities and its over 9000 alumni from more than 140 nations, the institute has built a strong international network of urban professionals.
+As part of the high-ranking Erasmus University Rotterdam, the Institute for Housing and Urban Management and Development Studies (IHS) offers considerable resources and a well-established international research infrastructure.
+With IHS' partner universities and over 9000 alumni from more than 140 nations, the institute has built a strong global network of urban professionals.

 Find out where Erasmus University placed in the latest global rankings

 The heavy urbanisation of today's world means that contemporary society faces a set of complex problems for which no quick answers exist.
 While our Master's programme helps students become effective urban managers, our PhD programme offers an opportunity to analyse that complexity much more in-depth.
 The PhD programme expects students to critically engage in academic research and answer research questions concerning the topic of urban governance through their PhD manuscript.